agessaman/meshcore-web-keygen/README.md

 # MeshCore Web Key Generator

-A client-side web application for generating MeshCore-compatible Ed25519 keys.
-The application runs entirely in your browser and generates keys that match the exact format expected by MeshCore.
+A web application that generates Ed25519 keys compatible with MeshCore.
+Runs entirely in your browser.

+## What it does

+Generates Ed25519 key pairs where the public key starts with a specific hex prefix.
+MeshCore uses the first two characters of the public key as a node identifier, so this helps avoid collisions with neighboring nodes.

 ## Features

-- **Client-side processing**: All key generation happens locally in your browser
-- **MeshCore compatibility**: Generates keys in the format MeshCore expects
-- **Custom prefixes**: Search for keys starting with specific hex prefixes (1-8 characters)
+- Generate Ed25519 keys with custom hex prefixes (1-8 characters)
-- **Real-time progress**: Shows attempts, generation speed, and elapsed time
+- Real-time progress display (attempts, speed, time)
-- **JSON export**: Download generated keys in a structured format
+- JSON export of generated keys
-- **Import instructions**: Built-in guidance for importing keys into MeshCore
+- Import instructions for MeshCore nodes

-## How It Works

-MeshCore uses the first two characters of your public key as a node identifier.
-This tool helps you generate keys with specific prefixes to avoid collisions with neighboring nodes.

-The key generation process:
-1. Generates a 32-byte random seed
-2. Applies SHA-512 hashing
-3. Performs Ed25519 scalar clamping
-4. Derives the public key using the clamped scalar
-5. Creates a 64-byte private key with the clamped scalar and random filler
+- URL parameter support for pre-filling prefixes

 ## Usage

-1. Open `index.html` in a modern web browser
+1. Open `index.html` in a web browser
-2. Enter your desired hex prefix (e.g., "F8", "F8A1", "FFF")
+2. Enter a hex prefix (e.g., "F8", "F8A1")
-3. Click "Generate Key" to start the search
+3. Click "Generate Key"
-4. Wait for a matching key to be found
-5. Download the JSON file or copy the keys manually
+4. Download the JSON file when complete

+### URL Parameters

+Pre-fill the prefix input:
+- `index.html?prefix=FA` - Sets prefix to "FA"
+- `index.html?prefix=f8a1` - Sets prefix to "F8A1"

 ## Key Format

-Generated keys follow MeshCore's Ed25519 specification:

 - **Private Key**: 64 bytes (128 hex characters)
-  - First 32 bytes: Clamped scalar for Ed25519
-  - Last 32 bytes: Random filler
 - **Public Key**: 32 bytes (64 hex characters)
-  - Derived from the clamped scalar

 ## Performance

-Generation speed depends on your device:
+Typical speeds:
-- Modern desktop: ~10,000-50,000 keys/second
+- Desktop: 10,000-50,000 keys/second
-- Mobile devices: ~1,000-10,000 keys/second
+- Mobile: 1,000-10,000 keys/second

-Expected time to find a key:
+Expected time to find a key at 10k keys/second:
-- 1-character prefix: ~0.1 seconds
+- 1-character prefix: ~0.01 seconds
-- 2-character prefix: ~1-10 seconds
+- 2-character prefix: ~0.3 seconds
+- 3-character prefix: ~4 seconds
+- 4-character prefix: ~1 minute
-- 3-character prefix: ~1-10 minutes
+- 5-character prefix: ~17 minutes
-- 4-character prefix: ~1-10 hours
+- 6-character prefix: ~4.5 hours
+- 7-character prefix: ~3 days
-- Longer prefixes: May take days or longer
+- 8-character prefix: ~47 days

-## Browser Requirements
+## Browser Support

-- Chrome/Chromium 60+
-- Firefox 55+
-- Safari 11+
-- Edge 79+
+Chrome 60+, Firefox 55+, Safari 11+, Edge 79+

-Requires support for:
-- Web Crypto API
-- ES6 modules
-- Modern JavaScript features

-## Importing Keys
+## Importing to MeshCore

 ### Companion Nodes
 1. Connect to your node using the MeshCore app